robrien20/ESP8266-7-Segment-Clock/README.md

 <h2>Instructions:</h2>

 1. If you do not have an arduino IDE installed, download latest [Arduino IDE](https://www.arduino.cc/en/software)
-2. Open the source code, update SSID/Password, install any dependencies
+2. Open the source code, install any dependencies, update SSID/Password, update brightness vector (optional), update UTC offset (default is Eastern Time Zone)
-3. Send to esp8266
+3. Upload to esp8266

 <h2>To do:</h2>

 1. Implement [WiFiManager](https://github.com/tzapu/WiFiManager)
+2. Add pics of the clock I put together.